KritAriGit/Stock-Market-Analysis-INFO-511-/README.md

 This project makes use of the data from Yahoo finance, which is publicaly available and furthurmore does not require any special permissions.

-📌 Author: [Your Name]📅 Last Updated: [Date]🔗 Project Status: In Progress
+📅 Last Updated: [Date]🔗 Project Status: In Progress